SAP/PyRFC/doc/build.rst

 Building from source
 ====================

-SAP NW RFC Library shall be installed as described in the :ref:`Installation
+After SAP NW RFC Library is installed as described in the :ref:`Installation
+<installation>`, the :mod:`pyrfc` repository shall be cloned so that you can build
+the distribution release wheel, source distribution and documentation.

-<installation>`.
-Instead of downloading and installing precompiled egg, you
-need to prepare the toolchain and clone the :mod:`pyrfc` repository, so that you can build the distribution release code and documentation.
+and Instead of downloading and installing precompiled egg, you need to prepare the toolchain and clone

 Toolchain preparation
 =====================

 * Download and install SAP NWRFC SDK requirements, following `SAP Note 2573790 - Installation, Support and Availability of the SAP NetWeaver RFC Library 7.50 <https://launchpad.support.sap.com/#/notes/2573790>`_

-* On Windows platform the `Visual C++ Redistributable Package for Visual Studio 2013 <https://www.microsoft.com/en-us/download/details.aspx?id=40784>`_ is required at runtime,
+* On Windows platform the `Visual C++ Redistributable Package for Visual Studio 2013 <https://www.microsoft.com/en-us/download/details.aspx?id=40784>`_ is required at runtime, see `README # Windows Requirements <https://github.com/SAP/PyRFC#windows>`_

 * On macOS platform Xcode command line tools are required, eventually also C++ development headers:

   .. code-block:: sh

     xcode-select --install
-    sudo installer -pkg macOS_SDK_headers_for_macOS_10.14.pkg -target /
+    sudo installer -pkg macOS_SDK_headers_for_macOS_10.15.pkg -target /

 Install pyrfc build tools